storybookjs/react-native/CONTRIBUTING.md

 Please review this document to help to streamline the process and save everyone's precious time.

+This repo uses yarn workspaces, so you should `yarn@1.0.0` or higher as package manager.
+See [installation guide](https://yarnpkg.com/en/docs/install).

 ## Issues

 No software is bug free.
 So, if you got an issue, follow these steps: